ForgeRock/modernize-accelerators/forgerock-am-siteminder-migration-sso-jit/README.md

 + Rebuild the WAR file:

 ```
-jar -cf ../ROOT.war *
+jar -cf ../openam.war *
 ```

-+ To see the nodes included in the JAR file, you must copy and deploy the ROOT.war file in the container in which AM is deployed.
++ To see the nodes included in the JAR file, you must copy and deploy the openam.war file in the container in which AM is deployed.

 ## 3. Configuration